-The fourth quarter of 2023 and the first of 2023 saw a continued rise in construction loan balances.
+The fourth quarter of 2022 and the first quarter of 2023 saw a continued rise in construction loan balances.

-Last year, banks reported around $467 billion in the fourth quarter, up from $447 billion in the third quarter.
-Construction loans made up 3.82% of all loans and leases, up from 3.73% in the third quarter.
+In 2022, banks reported around $467 billion in the fourth quarter, up from $447 billion in the third quarter.
+Construction loans made up 3.8% of all loans and leases, up from 3.7% in the third quarter.
 That put construction lending at its highest percentage of gross loans since the second quarter of 2011.

-So far, in 2023, residential construction loans have surged again.
+In 2023, residential construction loans surged again.
 But rapidly rising rates and slowing home sales may hamper future gains.
-U.S. financial institutions reported over $92 billion in one- to four-family construction loans at the end of March.
-This surge was a 5.3% increase from the last quarter and an 18% increase since the first quarter of 2021—making it the largest annual increase since 2016.
-As for nonresidential construction loans, the first quarter of 2023 saw a 2.3% increase to $320.45 billion.
-Lenders are shying away from investment in certain sectors starting with commercial real estate, and also in some hospitality and life science sectors.
+US financial institutions reported over $92 billion in one- to four-family construction loans at the end of March 2023.
+This surge was a 5% increase from the last quarter and an 18% increase since the first quarter of 2021—making it the largest annual increase since 2016.
+As for nonresidential construction loans, the first quarter of 2023 saw a 2% increase to $320 billion.
+Construction loan activity among top lenders is diverging despite the overall surge in residential construction lending.
+The US’s top construction lenders – Wells Fargo, Bank of America, and JPMorgan Chase – reported year-over-year declines in both residential and nonresidential construction loans.

 – SIGN UP –